brennanyama/robotx/SLAM/README.md

  * Comment out 3D visualization section for now, as it displays an error.
  * ensure that `/opt/ros/indigo/share/razor_imu_9dof/config` contains the file my_razor.yaml

-### TODO:

-1. Incorporate IMU and add tf for odom frame to get a more accurate reading of surroundings
-2. Check /OccupancyGrid data, check compatibility with D* Lite
-3. 3D vizualization?!?

-### Troubleshooting

-blah